Bugg-Bitter/Bugg-Bitter/README.md

 ---

-I'm Atef Shahrier Evan and Head of Developer Experience at [Airbyte](https://airbyte.com/).
-I previously worked in DevRel/DX at Netlify, AWS, and Temporal.io.
+I'm Atef Shahrier Evan and Curious Everytime at [Android Development](https://developer.android.com/).
+I previously worked in Junior App developer at PositiveIt World

-In my personal capacity, do a lot of [writing and speaking](https://www.swyx.io/ideas/), teach [React and TypeScript at Egghead.io](https://egghead.io/instructors/shawn-wang?af=95qfq1) and publish a [daily podcast](http://swyx.transistor.fm/) and [weekly newsletter](https://www.swyx.io/subscribe/) (subscribe!) curating the best of what I read and listen to.
+In my personal capacity, do a lot of [writting and learning](https://developer.android.com/courses), learn about [Google Dorking](https://www.exploit-db.com/google-hacking-database) and i also learn & make [config] for crack or bypass any websites security Also interesting about me is I'm a good listener !!

 I also self-published <a href="https://learninpublic.org/?from=GH%20README">The Coding Career Handbook</a> to condense all the tacit knowledge developers need to succeed in our industry. <a href="https://codingcareer.circle.so/">Join our community</a>!